 There are certain areas of your home where your kids are more likely to get hurt.
 Once you know what these areas are, you can better know how to mitigate problems that could arise there.

-According to the National Safety Council, the most dangerous places in a home are the bathrooms, any place where there’s heat or flames, wherever toxic substances are kept, and around the stairs.
-To keep your kids safer in these areas, survey your home for potential disasters that might happen and then come up with your own plans for how to keep those disasters from happening.
 It is important to equip yourself completely to handle any situation in which your children are involved in an accident, such as tripping, or suffering burn injuries.
 In the event that your child’s hand is burnt, for instance, you can find out more on how to handle it beforehand and keep all the necessary aid at home.
 If you’ve bandaged the wound properly, take them to the doctor at the soonest opportunity, and you can take necessary precautions to make sure that they don’t experience this again.

 Limit Distractions In Hazardous Areas